 Choosing the right size isn’t about getting the biggest one you can afford.
 It’s about finding the perfect match for your home’s specific needs.
 An undersized generator won’t be able to handle the load during an outage, leaving you without power for essential items.
 On the other hand, an oversized unit costs more upfront and uses more fuel than necessary.
 The key is to find that sweet spot where you have all the power you need without overspending.

-Match the Generator to Your Power Needs
+How to Match a Generator to Your Power Needs

 The first step in selecting a generator is figuring out exactly what you want to power when the grid goes down.
 Do you just need to keep the essentials running, like the refrigerator, sump pump, and a few lights?
 Or do you want a seamless transition that powers your entire home, including the air conditioning, laundry, and home office?
 Making this list helps you understand your true power requirements.